 Costa is less inclined to get involved in the build-up, as his one league assist suggests.
 His hunger for goals means that he occupies more advanced positions on the pitch, pushing the opposition backline further towards their own goal and opening up more space for midfield runners and creators.

 In addition to his style and his impressive strike-rate of more than a goal a game, the Atleti man possesses a devilish streak and a win-at-all-costs nature that is perhaps missing from some of Arsenal's artisans.

 The Gunners possess statistically the best defence in the league.
-Many would argue that they have the most consistent goalkeeper in the division at present.
+Many would argue that they have - at the moment, at least - the most consistent goalkeeper in the division.
 It is also the general consensus that they have the deepest, most talented midfield in the top flight.
 Wenger is only a world-class forward away from assembling what could be a title-winning Arsenal side.

 Follow Husmukh Kerai on